-- 3.2 Procedures for Operations The following is a comprehensive list of EcoFOCI operations including gear and procedures for collecting data.
-A listing of specific operations to be conducted on each cruise is listed in the ECOFOCI Cruise Instructions.
-Changes or alterations to these standard procedures will be noted in the Cruise Instructions. - 3.2.1 CTD/Water Sample Operations A Sea-Bird Electronics' SBE 911plus Conductivity, Temperature, and Depth (CTD) profiler with dual thermistors and conductivity cells will be the primary system.
-The primary system will be provided and maintained by Pacific Marine Environmental Laboratory (PMEL).
-A backup SBE 911plus CTD is required and will be provided by the vessel.
-When available, and where possible, EcoFOCI's fluorometer,dual oxygen sensors, PAR sensor (light meter), and altimeter should be mounted on the CTD stand for all casts; however, these instruments cannot exceed the following depths: - WET Labs' WETStar fluorometer cannot exceed 600 meters, - Biospherical Instruments' QSP-200L4S light meter cannot exceed 1,000 meters, and - ECOFOCI's Sea-Bird Electronics SBE 911 plus CTD cannot exceed 3,000 meters.
+- 1. Jeopardize the safety of personnel or the ship. - 2.
+Exceed the overall time allotted for the project - 3.
+Result in undue additional expenses. - 4.
+Alter the general intent of these project instructions. - 3.1.3 Scheduling Scheduling of individual activities will depend upon weather conditions and progress of scientific work.
+Therefore, firm advanced scheduling of events will not be possible, and a continual dialogue between scientific and ship's personnel will be important.
+To insure fulfillment of all scientific objectives, the ship is asked to steam at maximum cruising speed allowable by weather and sea state whenever time in transit, or between stations, is greater than one hour. - 3.2 Procedures for Operations The following is a comprehensive list of EcoFOCI operations including gear and procedures for collecting data.
+A listing of specific operations to be conducted on each cruise is listed in the EcoFOCI Cruise Instructions.
+Changes or alterations to these standard procedures will be noted in the Cruise Instructions. - 3.2.1 CTD/Water Sample Operations One complete CTD setup shall be provided by the ship consisting of a Sea-Bird Electronics SBE 911plus Conductivity, Temperature, and Depth (CTD) profiler with dual thermistors and conductivity cells.
+A second CTD setup consisting of a SBE 911plus CTD is required and will be provided by the project.
+When available, and where possible, a fluorometer, light meter (PAR Sensor), and SBE 043 oxygen sensor should be mounted on the CTD frame for all casts; however, these instruments cannot exceed the following depths: - WET Labs' WETStar fluorometer cannot exceed 600 meters. - Biospherical Instruments' QSP-200L4S light meter cannot exceed 1,000 meters. - Sea-Bird's SBE-43 oxygen sensor cannot exceed 7000 meters. - Sea-Bird's SBE 911 plus CTD cannot exceed 3,000 meters.

 On selected casts, water samples will be collected.
-Water for microzooplankton samples will be collected using 10-liter Niskin bottles equipped with internal silicone springs; however, when only nutrient or chlorophyll water samples are required, smaller Niskin bottles may be used.
+The ship will provide sufficient Niskin bottles to meet all sampling requests.
+Water for microzooplankton samples will be collected using 10-liter Niskin bottles; however, when only nutrient or chlorophyll water samples are required, smaller Niskin bottles may be used.